 Here are other factors that the agency says makes addiction treatment effective.

+Treatment needs to be readily available.
 Time is critical when it comes to getting addiction treatment for the people who need it.
-The idea of going to a professional treatment center fills many addicted individuals with doubt, so it’s important that they have access to services when they are ready to get help.
+The idea of going to a professional treatment center fills many addicted individuals with doubt, so they must have access to services when they are ready to get help.
 “Potential patients can be lost if treatment is not immediately available or readily accessible.
 As with other chronic diseases, the earlier treatment is offered in the disease process, the greater the likelihood of positive outcomes,” NIDA writes.

+Effective treatment must be multifaceted.
 This means it should address other needs in addition to the ones related to substance abuse.
 This includes any medical, psychological, social, vocational, and legal issues clients have, NIDA advises.
-Other factors such as age, gender, ethnicity, and cultures should also be considered.
+Other factors such as age, gender, ethnicity, and culture should also be considered.

 Treatment services are not without cost, and that is an important consideration when looking at programs.
 Even people with insurance benefits may find it challenging to figure out what is and what isn’t covered under the insurance plan.